ahans30/Self-Tech-Blog/Condition-Number/README.md

-# What is Condition Number in Machine Learning?
+# What is Condition Number and ill Conditioned Problem?

 <!-- $$X = \begin{pmatrix}
 1 & x_{1}\\